-Administration Completed online application form (hydrography.earth/hpas)

-Educational A certified true copy of all certificates plus additional certification as

-Qualifications appropriate (e.g., STCW, MBES, etc.)

-Minimum 2 years (IHO-FIG-ICA Category A)

-Relevant 3 years (IHO-FIG-ICA Category B)

-Experience 5 years (Surveying degree)

-7 years (Certificate/Diploma)

-Documentation CV with two referees

-A logbook of hydrographic surveying activities and experience (covering

-appropriate period)

-Two examples of survey reports

-Critique (see Appendix F)

-Completed Experience Matrix

-Completed Qualification Mapping Form, section S-5A (for applicants

-who have not completed an IHO-FIG-ICA Category A recognised

-programme)

-CPD record (Affiliate and Level 2 transition applicants)

-References Two nominated referees with the application, who is known to them

-and will formally support the application.
+Administration Completed online application form ( hydrography.earth/hpas ) Educational A certified true copy of all certificates plus additional certification as Qualifications appropriate (e.g., STCW, MBES, etc.) Minimum 2 years (IHO-FIG-ICA Category A) Relevant 3 years (IHO-FIG-ICA Category B) Experience 5 years (Surveying degree) 7 years (Certificate/Diploma) Documentation CV with two referees A logbook of hydrographic surveying activities and experience (covering appropriate period) Two examples of survey reports which must be recent and relevant, and relate to the period when the applicant was in a supervisory role Critique (see Appendix F) Completed Experience Matrix Completed Qualification Mapping Form, section S-5A (for applicants who have not completed an IHO-FIG-ICA Category A recognised programme) CPD record (Affiliate and Level 2 transition applicants) References Two nominated referees with the application, who is known to them and will formally support the application.